Palindromati

 discovery purposes.

-one-strand two different genes from two different human chromosomes (1) was the
+A single RNA binding in one-strand two different genes from two different human chromosomes (1) was the theoretical beginning for the study on heterotranscripts.

 Here, I